-Because of the time of year a lot of the berries I am used to making jam with are not readily available and far to expensive to buy enough of to make jam with as they are imported from exotic locations.
+Because of the time of year, a lot of the berries I am used to making jam with are not readily available and far too expensive to buy enough of to make jam with as they are imported from exotic locations.
 It’s much cheaper to go with a fruit that is readily available, so I choose plums to be my fruit of choice this time.

 I have made plum jam with the more common darker plums but never with the yellow plums before.
 Because they are very light in flavour I wanted to add a little something else to round the flavour out.
 I love vanilla, especially vanilla pods there is something so lovely about seeing all those tiny little black vanilla seeds running through something, be it cake, frosting or jam.

 I had a vanilla pod in the cupboard and thought this will be perfect.
-And I was really please with the result, a light delicate jam delicious on almost anything.
+And I was really pleased with the result, a light delicate jam delicious on almost anything.

 I also kept the empty pod in the jam just to add a little extra vanilla to it.
-This really is a lovely fresh tasting jam, not to sweet and the vanilla flavour is by no means over powering.
+This really is a lovely fresh tasting jam, not too sweet and the vanilla flavour is by no means overpowering.